mosaicml/llm-foundry/scripts/eval/README.md

 Your YAML may optionally have a config section entitled eval\_gauntlet specifying how to aggregate the results (if absent, only the individual benchmark accuracies will be reported).
 After the tasks listed in the `icl_tasks` config are evaluated, the eval script will use the `eval_gauntlet` config, if specified, to aggregate the individual benchmarks into composite scores.

-An eval\_gauntlet config  must specify the list of categories you'd like to generate composite scores for, as well as the list of benchmarks to be incldued in each category.
-For each category you need to list the name and the num\_fewshot.
-These two values must exactly match the values specifed in the icl\_tasks config.
+An `eval_gauntlet` config  must specify the list of categories you'd like to generate composite scores for, as well as the list of benchmarks to be included in each category.
+For each category you need to list the name and the `num_fewshot`.
+These two values must exactly match the values specified in the `icl_tasks` config.
 Additionally you must specify the random baseline accuracy for each benchmark.

 There are also three flags indicating how to perform the aggregation:
 1. `weighting` can either be EQUAL (all tasks are weighted equally), SAMPLE\_SZ (tasks are weighted proportional to the size of the dataset), or LOG\_SAMPLE\_SZ (tasks are weighted proportional to the logarithm of the dataset size).